Preparing the Way

 Click Here to Listen.

-(Preaching on the new covenant of Christ.
-This sermon was preached at the Dewey Church of Christ on November 2, 2025.)
+(Preaching through the Gospel of Luke.
+This sermon was preached at the Dewey Church of Christ on January 18, 2026.)

 Click Here to Listen.

-(Preaching on the transition to the Covenant of Christ.
-This sermon was preached at the Dewey Church of Christ on November 2, 2025.)
+(Preaching through Luke.
+This sermon was preached at the Dewey Church of Christ on January 11, 2026.)

 Click Here to Listen.

-(Preaching on the early church.
-This sermon was preached at the Dewey Church of Christ on October 26, 2025.)
+(Preaching on the church in the world.
+This sermon was preached at the Dewey Church of Christ on January 4, 2026.)

 Click Here to Listen.